Date Palm Market Size, Share, Price, Trend and Forecast

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Date Palm manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Date Palm production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Date Palm production and consumption in China

 Total Market by Segment: